peteole/covidsim/README.md

 # covidsim
 Low level covid-19 simulation to evaluate the risk of the contacts you have.
+Demo: https://peteole.github.io/covidsim/dist/home.html

 ## Purpose
 Have you ever wondered how bad the effects of a certain contact are in the pandemic?
 Or what you actually know by doing a test?